Welcome City Employees

 Dental insurance is available to employees through a payroll deduction direct reimbursement dental plan.
 The plan is administered by the City and all proceeds from employee premiums are used to pay claims for the program.
 There is no administrative fee associated with the plan.
 Current monthly premiums are $21.00 for an individual and $61.00 for a family.
 Benefits are calculated based on the dollar amount of the claim and only cosmetic procedures are ineligible for reimbursement.

 City employees currently receive two times their annual salary (does not include overtime earnings), up to a maximum of $300,000, in life insurance provided through the City by Standard Insurance Company.
-In addition, employees are eligible for a death benefit through the North Carolina Local Government Employees' Retirement System in the amount of one times the annual salary up to a maximum of $50,000.
+In addition, employees are eligible for a death benefit through the North Carolina Local Government Employees' Retirement System in the amount of one times the annual salary but no less than $25,000 and no more than $50,000.

 Retirement and Deferred Compensation Benefits